Goal tracking methods compared: most people pick the wrong one for their goal type

 How does the Method-Goal Fit Test match your approach?

-Three questions, asked in order, that point you toward the right tracking method for each goal.
-These accountability frameworks help you match the method to the goal rather than the other way around.
+The three questions, asked in order, point you toward the right tracking method for each goal.
+They help you match the method to the goal rather than the other way around.

 Question 2: How many goals are you tracking at once?
 If it’s one or two, simpler methods (SMART, habit tracking, process tracking) will outperform complex frameworks.
 If it’s three or more across different life areas, OKRs provide the alignment structure that simpler methods lack.
 For strategies around multi-goal tracking orchestration, that guide covers the integration layer.